“Feminism taught me the difference

 How did we create this culture?

 Here are some of the skills we were trained in as staff, with a few additional kinds of awareness I’ve picked up since.
 These are some of the practices we were taught to use as adults, and the skills we modeled for the children in our care.
-Everyone who chose to work there was committing to uphold these values and practice these skills in order to be part of this community of care.
+Everyone who chose to work there was committing to uphold shared values and practice a set of skills in order to be part of this community.

 Before I list these, I want to say that are not the only ways that conflict can be understood.
 Also, it’s important to note that not everyone is responsible for this, all of the time: if you’re facing violence and harm, and you’ve had this reality erased for a long, long time, your very survival may mean you just need to speak truth and leave the gentling to the ones with more privilege to sort out.